-During the battle, a Roman army of some 40.000 men – among them one of the last Celtic tribes still loyal to Rome, the Cenomani – confronted a much smaller Carthaginian force, but it was easily cut to pieces.
+During the battle, a Roman army of some 40.000 men – among them units from one of the last Celtic tribes still loyal to Rome, the Cenomani – confronted a much smaller Carthaginian force, but it was easily cut to pieces.
 Hannibal had shown his tactical brilliance by hiding a reserve force of 1.000 infantry and the same number of horsemen in an overgrown riverbed with high banks.
 These men, led by Hannibal’s brother Mago Barcas, attacked the Romans in the rear, but when they struck, the battle had presumably already been won by Hannibal’s superior cavalry, aided by the famous Balearic slingers.
 Roman casualties were dreadful.
 Although the consul managed to get away with his life and some 10.000 Romans managed to break through the Carthaginian centre and return to Placentia, many of the remaining 30.000 soldiers were either killed or captured.
 Carthaginian casualties were comparatively light, although in the aftermath of the battle many men and horses died of the cold.
 The harsh climate was too much for the elephants as well, and soon only one of these animals was still alive.

 Meanwhile in Spain

 The year 218 BCE saw a disastrous start to the war for the Romans, but it was not completely lost.
 Gnaeus Scipio’s operations in Spain were actually very successful.
 Gnaeus’ forces operated in the region between the Ebro and the Greek colony of Emporiae (also known as Emporion or Ampurias), a city with close ties to Massilia.
-The Roman commander convinced many of the tribes that had been defeated by Hannibal earlier that year to defect to Rome.
+The Roman commander convinced many of the tribes that had been defeated by Hannibal earlier this year to defect to Rome.
 Scipio also began recruiting Iberian auxiliaries to boost the strength of his army.

 As stated above, Hannibal had left behind Hanno with a small force, and the two armies met at a place known as Cissa late in 218 BCE.
 The Romans outnumbered their opponents at least two to one, and the Battle of Cissa was a resounding Roman victory.
 The Carthaginians lost some 6.000 men killed and wounded, while another 2.000 were taken prisoner.
 With his army annihilated, Hanno himself was captured, as was a local leader of the Ilergetes named Indibilis.
 The Romans subsequently stormed the town of Cissa, which was a wasted effort, as they found little booty there, in the words of Livius just “the barbarians’ household goods and some worthless slaves”.
 But the Romans had also captured Hanno’s camp and had discovered many valuable items from Hannibal’s baggage train here.
-These had been left behind when Hannibal crossed the Pyrenees earlier that year.
+These had been left behind when Hannibal crossed the Pyrenees earlier this year.

 The victory was somewhat marred when Hasdrubal marched north with a small force, crossed the Ebro and attacked parties of Roman sailors that had scattered to pillage.
 The raiding parties were badly cut up, but casualties were probably not that high.
 Gnaeus Scipio decided to punish the sailors’ officers that had been negligent and then moved to his winter quarters at Tarraco.
 Rome was still in the game.